arsysop/rgm-support/README.md

  - LOFT RGM Peeper for smart structured view and navigation through the standard
  - LOFT RGM Architect for mark-up and requirement gathering

-There is also a library that supplies programmatic API for specification model access to create custom analysis instruments.
+There is also a library that supplies programmatic API for specification model access to create custom analytical instruments.

 ### How to use LOFT RGM Library